pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-galaad-overview.md

 ## Galaad API

-Sometimes, the use of decorators is not enough flexible for a specific use case.
+Sometimes, the use of decorators is not enough flexible for specific use cases.
 In this case, developer can access all the features specified by JSAX-RS through the Galaad API.

 Code below shows how to initialize the hateoas context by using an external config file instead of the `@RsApplication` decorator: